NaphatJM/MT5-Session-Highlighter/README.md

 ## English
 A custom indicator for MetaTrader 5 that highlights major trading sessions (Asian, London, and New York) with customizable colors and labels.

+**Note:** The Asian Session includes both Sydney and Tokyo market hours for comprehensive Asia-Pacific coverage.

 ## 🌟 Features

 - ✅ Display Asian Session highlighting